Southbound lanes of the Interstate 17 reopen after closure

 (Arizona Department of Transportation Photo)

-PHOENIX — The southbound lanes of the Interstate 17 reopened in Phoenix after a brief closure on Thursday morning.
+PHOENIX — The southbound lanes of Interstate 17 reopened in Phoenix on Monday morning, according to the Arizona Department of Transportation.

-A crash at Bethany Home Road caused the shutdown, which led to stop-and-go traffic going back miles.
+A serious crash near Camelback Road caused the shutdown on Sunday, according to ADOT.

-The Arizona Department of Public Safety said it was investigating the three-vehicle injury collision.
-The southbound on-ramp was closed for the investigation.
+I-17 SB near Camelback Road: A serious crash has blocked multiple lanes. pic.twitter.com/susFbm0VJ5

 The northbound lanes were not affected by the crash.